squisquater/squisquater.github.io/_pages/teaching.md

 ## Miscellaneous

 *Software Carpentry Instructor Training* - Trained in evidence-based pedagogy for teaching foundational computational and data science skills to diverse groups of researchers.
+*Teaching Methods in Science and Society* - Received training in mentorship, teaching methods, and course design.